0mar77/note-taker/README.md

 - It may take up to 15 seconds for the website to work
 - It says nothing exist.
 Refresh page after 10-15 seconds and the website will pop up
 - May sometimes not read all of the files.
-Reload the page after 15 seconds to load finnish loading files
+Reload the page after 15 seconds to finnish loading files
 - May be Heroku issues

 Link to deployed website:[https://note-taker987.herokuapp.com/]